rashmishrivastava/customer-statement-processor/README.md

 # Assumption

 * One Transaction Reference will be linked to only one account number even in the error record.
-* Duplicate records are checked are checked only with tyransaction reference and not account number.
+* Duplicate records are checked only with transaction reference and not account number.